France's biggest wildfire of the summer has eclipsed the size of Paris and is still spreading

 Over 2,100 firefighters and several water bomber aircraft battled the blaze that broke out Tuesday afternoon in the village of Ribaute in the Aude region, a rural, wooded area that is home to wineries.

-The fire, which has burned 13,000 hectares (32,000 acres), remained “very active” on Wednesday, the local administration said in a statement.
+The fire, which has burned 16,000 hectares (39,500 acres), remained “very active” on Wednesday and continued to progress as night fell, the local administration said.
 The weather was hot, dry and windy, making it difficult for firefighters to contain the blaze.

+Villagers sought to help douse the flames or save their homes and small businesses, and described their alarm at the fire's speed.
+Ash filled the air and coated windows and cars, and several roads were closed around the region.

+’’The sky was blue, and then less than an hour later the sky was orange,″ said Andy Pickup of Saint-Laurent-de-la-Cabrerisse, at the heart of the fire zone.
+“That’s when we went out and tried to help.”

 Interior Minister Bruno Retailleau said the military will reinforce efforts starting from Thursday, with several dozens of soldiers to be deployed.

 One person died in their home, and at least 13 others were injured, including 11 firefighters, local authorities said.
-One person who was initially described as missing has been located and is safe.
+Three people were missing, the prefecture said.

 Jacques Piraux, mayor of the village of Jonquières, said all residents have been evacuated.

-“It’s a scene of sadness and desolation," he told broadcaster BFM TV after he visited Wednesday morning.
+“It’s a scene of sadness and desolation," he told broadcaster BFM TV after visiting there on Wednesday morning.
 “It looks like a lunar landscape, everything is burned.
 More than half or three-quarters of the village has burned down.
 It’s hellish.”

 Residents and tourists in nearby areas were requested to remain in their homes unless told to evacuate.
-Two campsites were evacuated as a precaution.
+Two campgrounds were evacuated as a precaution.

 The prime minister met Wednesday afternoon with firefighters and residents at Saint-Laurent-de-la-Cabrerisse, where the fire service's command post has been set up.
 He said he came to express “national solidarity.”